a2e-mmc/mmctools/README.md

 ## Installation

-To install, run `pip install -e mmctools` after cloning the repository.
+To install, run `pip install -e mmctools` after cloning the repository (or `pip install -e .` from inside a2e-mmc/mmctools).

 ## Code Development Principles